Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Observations

 \subsubsection{Primary reduction: Pixel-fitting analysis}

-For the pixel-fitting method, aperture extraction was not needed and the reduced data was used directly.
+For the pixel-fitting method, the aperture extraction was not needed and the reduced data were used directly.
 The same eclipse model and priors were used as for the aperture extraction method.

 Figure~\ref{fig:PSF_visual} shows the choice of pixels within 5px of the PSF centre for the pixel-fitting method overlaid over the median frame of the PSF.
 It is also shown how it compares to the 5px circular aperture used for aperture extraction.
-Note that unlike aperture extraction, pixel-fitting can weight away from lower signal-to-noise pixels similar to optimal extraction, so we can choose to include more pixels to try improve our constraints.
+We note that unlike aperture extraction, pixel-fitting can weight away from lower S/N pixels similar to optimal extraction, so we can choose to include more pixels to try improve our constraints.
 However, including more pixels becomes more computationally expensive particularly as there are many more parameters to recover, and the change in constraints was found to be quite negligible when pixels 8.5px away from the centre were included (covered in Appendix~\ref{app:extra_eclipse_depths}).

 The computational cost of joint-fitting the three eclipse light curves using pixel-fitting was quite high and took approximately 20 hours for each analysis when running on one NVIDIA A100 GPU.
 This was largely due to the relatively large number (1,019) of integrations fit for each eclipse which required the decomposition of a large time covariance matrix $\mathbf{K}_t$ in each MCMC step.
 In addition, there was a huge number of free parameters to be fit, especially because each integration in all three datasets had two parameters which marginalised over the uncertainty in the change in centroid position (resulting in over 6,000 free parameters).
 As these parameters were all well constrained and had Gaussian-like posteriors, they were efficiently sampled using NUTS and all had an $\hat{r} \le 1.01$.
 The computational cost could have been reduced substantially by binning in time, parallelising each MCMC chain over more GPUs or running on each dataset separately.
 Running the method on a single dataset and parallelising over 4 GPUs on a GPU cluster took approximately one hour, even without binning in time.
 This means the method is better suited to examining pixel systematics in individual eclipses but poorly suited to joint-fitting large numbers of eclipses at high time-resolution.